 It’s happening.
 We’re getting older.
-And sadly, along with the wisdom and life experiences we’ve so gracefully accumulated over all these years, a few wrinkles have begun to emerge.
-Though we can’t expect to look 25 forever, crow’s feet, laugh lines and the dreaded turkey neck are not just inevitable consequences of aging.
+Sadly, along with the wisdom and life experiences we’ve so gracefully accumulated through all these years, a few wrinkles have begun to emerge.
+Although we can’t expect to look 25 forever, crow’s feet, laugh lines and the dreaded turkey neck are not just inevitable consequences of aging.
 There are behaviors we can adopt now to prevent new wrinkles and help diminish the ones that we can’t stop noticing each morning.

-The first step is prevention.
-In order to get ahead of the wrinkles, you must do everything you can to stop them from creeping up.
-None of these techniques are difficult and you won’t have to give up laughing.
+To get ahead of the wrinkles, you must do everything you can to stop them from creeping up.
+None of these techniques are difficult, and you won’t have to give up laughing.
 Here are a few easy ways to prevent new wrinkles from forming on your face and neck.

-Get at least eight hours of sleep each night.
-It’s been scientifically proven that more sleep equals less wrinkles.
+It’s been scientifically proven that more sleep equals fewer wrinkles.
 As we sleep, our bodies produce a human growth hormone (HGH).
-HGH is the hormone that helps the skin remain thick and supple, more elastic, and less inclined to wrinkle and sag.
+HGH is the hormone that helps the skin remain thick and supple, more elastic and less inclined to wrinkle and sag.
 Researchers say that when the body isn’t getting an adequate amount of sleep, it produces the stress hormone called cortisol.
 Cortisol can break down the skin cells in the body which results in dry, wrinkly skin.

-Sleep like a princess.
 Most people are side sleepers.
 It’s a comfortable way to sleep.
-But side-sleeping is often the cause of sleep lines on the cheeks and chin.
+However, side sleeping is often the cause of sleep lines on the cheeks and chin.
 When the side of the face is pressed into a pillow for several hours a night, creases are formed and imprinted, creating wrinkles.
 One solution is to sleep on your back instead.
-If back-sleeping isn’t in the cards for you, another option is to replace your cotton pillowcases with silk or satin ones.
+If back sleeping isn’t in the cards for you, another option is to replace your cotton pillowcases with silk or satin ones.
 The silky new pillowcase will provide the face with less traction.
 The skin will slide off a satin or silk pillowcase rather than scrunch up and press itself into creases.

-Be careful what you put on your face.
 While the cosmetic counter is always pushing beautifully packaged night creams, day creams and miracle potions, many of the ingredients in those products are hard on your skin.
-The delicate skin on the face can be easily damaged by harsh cleansers and common cosmetic additives.
+The delicate skin on the face can be damaged easily by harsh cleansers and common cosmetic additives.
 Mineral oil and paraffin are both standard ingredients in facial moisturizers.
-While neither of these petroleum-based ingredients sound particularly harmful, they can actually clog the pores of the face and interfere with perspiration.
+While neither of these petroleum-based ingredients sound particularly harmful, they can clog the pores of the face and interfere with perspiration.
 Hydroquinone is another ingredient sometimes found in anti-aging facial creams.
 Cosmetic companies claim that it can lighten dark spots on the face.
 Even if that is true, hydroquinone is an actual toxin and a suspected carcinogen that’s banned in Europe.
-Aside from that, it can literally cause blueish-black lesions on the face after use.
+Aside from that, it can cause blueish-black lesions on the face after use.